awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 Data Wrangler supports using Athena workgroups to manage the query results within an AWS account\.
 You can specify an Amazon S3 output location for each workgroup\.
 You can also specify whether the output of the query can go to different Amazon S3 locations\.
 For more information, see [Using Workgroups to Control Query Access and Costs](https://docs.aws.amazon.com/athena/latest/ug/manage-queries-control-costs-with-workgroups.html)\.

 To use Athena workgroups, set up the IAM policy that gives access to workgroups\.
 If you're using a `SageMaker-Execution-Role`, we recommend adding the policy to the role\.
-For more information about IAM policies for workgroups, see [https://docs.aws.amazon.com/athena/latest/ug/workgroups-iam-policy.html](https://docs.aws.amazon.com/athena/latest/ug/workgroups-iam-policy.html)\.
+For more information about IAM policies for workgroups, see [IAM policies for accessing workgroups](https://docs.aws.amazon.com/athena/latest/ug/workgroups-iam-policy.html)\.
 For example workgroup policies, see [Workgroup example policies](https://docs.aws.amazon.com/athena/latest/ug/example-policies-workgroup.html)\.

 **Note**
 Data Wrangler does not support federated queries\.